 A strong publicity campaign is essential for a successful fund raising effort.
 It can be worthwhile for an organization to invest as much as 20% of its anticipated costs on advertising.
 The goal of any publicity campaign is to inform and excite the audience most likely to have an interest in the campaign's event.
 There are numerous ways of doing this.
 Common methods include the use of posters, table tents, chalking, newspaper advertising, calendars, leaflets, banners, newspaper preview articles, publicity stunts, networks with other organizations and dining hall announcements.
 It is important to note, however, that there may be university regulations restricting where and what is permitted as publicity.
-For more information about publicity regulations, consult the publicity guide provided in the UOFC registration packet or contact the Yale College Dean's Office.
-(You may view the UOFC packet online at http://www.yale.edu/ugorgs.)
+For more information about publicity regulations, consult the Undergraduate Regulations and the college Master's offices that have their own restrictions.

-Example: The Freshman Class Council sponsors a Screw Your Roommate Dance every October.
-The target audience for the event is the Freshman Class.
+Example: The Freshman Class Council sponsors the Freshman Screw every fall.
+The target audience for the event is the freshman class.
 To reach out to their fellow students, the Freshman Class Council uses of a number of publicity tactics and divides the publicity responsibilities amongst its members.
 Posters are placed at the entrance of each freshman entryway and on every public kiosk (both indoors and outdoors).
-Leaflets are slipped under the doors of every freshman suite.
+Leaflets are sometimes slipped under the doors of every freshman suite.
 One table tent is placed on every dining hall table in Yale (about 40 per college and 70 for Commons).
-Chalk parties are held where each member uses a stick of chalk to write advertisements on the sidewalks and other horizontal surfaces (where the rain can wash the message away).
-E-mail messages are sent between friends with explanations of the traditions for Screw Your Roommate Dances.
-Finally, a banner is usually hung on the gate entering Old Campus near the Post Office.
-Each of these techniques comply with undergraduate regulations and succeed in attracting over a thousand freshmen and their guests each year.
+Chalk parties are held where each member writes advertisements on the sidewalks (note that the rain will wash these message away).
+E-mail messages are sent out to the freshman class with explanations of the traditions for Screws.
+Finally, a banner is usually hung on one of the gates entering Old Campus or Cross Campus.
+Each of these techniques complies with undergraduate regulations and succeeds in attracting over a thousand freshmen and their guests each year - amounting to more than 80% of the target audience.

-"For how much money?"
+For how much money?

-Just as publicity can make or break an event or a sales campaign, so can the prices your organization decides upon.
+Just as publicity can make or break an event or a sales campaign, so can the prices of your event or items.
 Unfortunately, the magic number for a price is not always an obvious one.
 An organization must weigh every factor in its planning to find the right price.
 The most important ones are considerations concerning cost, profit, audience, the nature of the event, its time and its place.
 Speaking broadly, formal events, evening events and indoor events tend to be priced higher than their alternatives.
-Two especially handy standards for pricing an event are its price last year (if applicable) and the price of comparable events.
-An organization may also want to provide the option for students to bursar bill purchases from the host organization.
-Consult the Yale College Dean's Office for more information about using the bursar billing system.
+Two especially handy standards for pricing an event are the previous year's price (if applicable) and the price of comparable events.

 Example: Many publications have to work hard to cover the costs of printing.
 Their only funding is whatever they can raise by selling advertising space to local businesses.
 Unfortunately, even with competitive prices, publications may still fail to sell enough space.
 An alternative fund raising technique is to charge students for copies of the publication (sometimes \$1.00 per copy).
 This, however, rarely works well because almost every competing publication on campus is free.
 The audience for the publication might not buy it for any price.
-Not every fund raising campaign succeeds.
-Organizations must know when to cut their losses and direct their energies to other funding strategies.
+Not every fundraising campaign succeeds.
+Organizations must know when to cut their losses and direct their energies into other funding strategies.